This article was updated for accuracy and relevance on December 24th, 2021.

 Naturally, multi-day hikes in remote locations will require a more robust set of gear.

-In this article, we’re going to focus on ten essentials to bring on a short, day hike.
-While we’ll be focusing on which items to bring, don't forget about all of the stretches to do before working out, as one of the benefits of yoga includes injury prevention.
+In this article, we’re going to focus on 10 essentials to bring on a short, day hike.
+While we’ll be focusing on which items to add to your packing list, don't forget about all of the stretches to do before working out, as one of the benefits of yoga includes injury prevention.

 #1 Navigation Tools

 These days, many of us rely heavily on our smartphone’s GPS to navigate new places.
 While this may work in the city or suburb, relying solely on your phone in the great outdoors is a risky move.

 Why is this?
 Well, many beautiful hiking trails don’t have reliable cell service.
 Additionally, your phone could die or get lost on the trail.

 In turn, it’s important to bring a compass and topographic map of your chosen trail.
 These old-school tools may come with a small learning curve, so make sure to brush up on your navigation skills before you hit the trail.

 We recommend Gaia GPS.
 This GPS is a hiking essential if you end up getting lost or hurt on a trail and even lets others see your location.